bryanliujiang/SHF-Cardea-Parser/manual.md

 In this stage, this program detects and takes action against duplicates, based on a pre-determined configuration of what qualifies as a duplicate.
-There are two levels of strictness; if the stricter criteria are met, the duplicate is automatically removed by the program, while only a warning is given if the less strict criteria are met.
+There are two levels of strictness; if the stricter criteria are met, the duplicate is automatically removed by this program, while only a warning is given if the less strict criteria are met.
 This program is also configured to detect and warn if patient first and last names are swapped, which might indicate a possible duplicate.
-Defining these criteria cannot be done through the program interface but must require editing the source code itself, which is explained later in the manual (see Functions and Assets; `track_duplicates_including_this()`).
+Defining these criteria cannot be done through this program interface but must require editing the source code itself, which is explained later in the manual (see Functions and Assets; `track_duplicates_including_this()`).
 Once duplicates in the document are handled, a finalized output file is produced and ready to be accepted by